vkhoi/Super-Resolution-PyTorch/ESPCN/README.md

 ```

 ## Experimental results
+Train scripts for these models are located in _configs/_ folder.
+This is PSNR performance (versus results reported by authors in parentheses).

 | DataSet | x2 upscaling (PSNR) | x3 upscaling (PSNR) | x4 upscaling (PSNR) |
 | ------- |:-------------------:|:-------------------:|:-------------------:|